Police have identified the man killed by a south-bound commuter train on the Hutt River Rail Bridge on Tuesday night.

-A 59-year-old man is dead after being hit by a train this afternoon in Lower Hutt.
+Last week, a 59-year-old man died after being hit by a train at Wingate station.

 - © Fairfax NZ News